Counos X (CCXX) Price Hits $0.11 on Exchanges

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

 Counos X launched on June 20th, 2018.
 Counos X’s total supply is 18,402,730 coins and its circulating supply is 17,918,634 coins.
-The official website for Counos X is www.counos.io/counosx.
-Counos X’s official Twitter account is @counoscoin.
 The Reddit community for Counos X is https://reddit.com/r/counosplatform and the currency’s Github account can be viewed here.
 The official message board for Counos X is www.counos.io/blog.
+Counos X’s official website is www.counos.io/counosx.
+Counos X’s official Twitter account is @counoscoin.

 Buying and Selling Counos X

-It is usually not possible to purchase alternative cryptocurrencies such as Counos X directly using US dollars.
-Investors seeking to acquire Counos X should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Counos X using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Counos X directly using U.S. dollars.
+Investors seeking to trade Counos X should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Counos X using one of the aforementioned exchanges.

 Receive News & Updates for Counos X Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Counos X and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.